Switchboard (SWTCH) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Switchboard Historical Price

-According to the latest data gathered on Switchboard live price page, the current price of Switchboard is 0.09838USD.
+According to the latest data gathered on Switchboard live price page, the current price of Switchboard is 0.08804USD.
 The circulating supply of Switchboard(SWTCH) is

 In the past 24 hours, Switchboard has shown a price movement of